ncatlab/nlab-content/pages/0/5/5/6/26550/content.md

 ## References

-For the impredicative definition of the real numbers using a type of propositions, see section 11.2 of:
+For the impredicative definition of the real numbers using a type of propositions, as well as the algebraic operations and order relations for real numbers see section 11.2 of:

 * [[Univalent Foundations Project]], section 11.2 of _[[Homotopy Type Theory -- Univalent Foundations of Mathematics]]_